GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: Discussion

-An alternative localization approach that could be studied in future work is \gls{PnP} based localization with a monocular camera, as often used with fiducial markers.
-Therefore, the known correspondences between the detected 2D chessboard corner points in the image and their known 3D positions in world coordinates enable 3D camera position and orientation estimation without the laser diode.
+\textbf{3D positioning:} Future work could study \gls{PnP}-based localization, as often used with fiducial markers.
+The known camera intrinsics and correspondences between the detected 2D image chessboard corner points and their known 3D world positions enable 3D camera position and orientation estimation. \gls{PnP} requires no laser diode and might also reduce the error from projecting the estimated position by \gls{GG} to the position of another localization sensor on the \gls{AMR}.

-\textbf{Global localization:} By equipping the floor with \gls{QR} codes, we achieve global localization capabilities. \gls{QR} codes were, however, just a readily available solution for this proof-of-concept of the system.
-Simpler visual encodings that are easier and faster to detect, especially for an online version, would improve the system.
-The encodings can be used to either identify the chessboard squares and their corners (as in our current version), or to identify the different grid lines.
+\textbf{Global localization:} By placing \gls{QR} codes on the floor, \gls{GG} achieves absolute, global localization. \gls{QR} codes were, however, just a convenient solution for this proof-of-concept.
+Simpler visual encodings with faster detection would improve the system, especially for online operation.
+The encodings serve to identify the chessboard square corners, e.g. with the known QR corners as in our current version, or by alternatives such as identifiable grid lines.

-\textbf{Real-time processing:} In addition to an \gls{FPGA} version, simpler global position and orientation references, an alpha-beta filter for \gls{AMR} trajectory smoothing etc., the image processing still has much potential for improvement.
-Instead of running the full QR code, crosshair and corner detection for each image as described in Sec.~\ref{sec:ground_gazer} (which itself has room for improvement), one might track the global references and the periodic chessboard corners after initial detection and make use of the prior knowledge about the crosshair position in the image.
-This would require only processing smaller patches of the images, thus speeding up the detection chain.
-Our GG system can likely produce online mm localization accuracy if the system is optimized for runtime.
+\textbf{Real-time processing:} Instead of running the full detection chain for each image as described in Sec.~\ref{sec:ground_gazer}, one could track the global references and chessboard corners after initial detection.
+This requires processing only smaller image patches, thus speeding up the detection chain.

-\textbf{Robustness:} The redundant, periodic chessboard pattern allows our system to work even if large areas of the chessboard pattern are occluded, e.g. by other \glspl{AMR}, people, dirt etc. Since the crosshair stays roughly in the same position of the image and parts of the crosshair are sufficient to reconstruct the full crosshair (currently not integrated), we can also deal with crosshair occlusion.
-Robustness could be further increased by adding more cameras, laser diodes, and odometry, which would additionally improve accuracy as noted before, but also increase system complexity and cost.
+\textbf{Robustness:} The redundant, periodic chessboard pattern allows \gls{GG} to operate even when large areas of the chessboard are occluded, e.g. by other \glspl{AMR}, people, dirt etc. Robustness could be increased by adding more cameras, laser diodes, and odometry, which would additionally improve accuracy, but also increase system complexity and cost.